 You could also grill the chicken during good weather! 🙂 Allow chicken to rest, then cut into bite sized pieces.

 In a large bowl, combine the lettuce, parsley, and mint.
 Toss with 2 Tablespoons of the vinaigrette…..

 Season with salt and pepper, and toss again.
 I used red and green Boston lettuces in case you were wondering why they are different colors.
 Divide the salad, and place on 4 plates…..

 Dice the avocados and place them in a medium sized bowl.
 Toss with 1 Tablespoon of vinaigrette…..

 Add the chicken, tomatoes, pine nuts, and cheese (if using), additional Tablespoon or two of vinaigrette, and toss to combine.
 Divide mixture and place on plated salad.
 Sprinkle with bacon and chives and serve…..

 I am really excited about this challenge, and I hope you will join us each week.
-Scroll down past the recipe, and you will find the links to the other recipes.
+Sorry, the InLinkz stopped working so the other recipes have disappeared. 🙁